Motley

 How to Pronounce Motley

 Our model has identified 2 different pronunciations for the name Motley.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 88.4% confident that Motley is pronounced as MAHT-lee.
-The next most likely pronunciation is MAWT-lee, at 11.6% confidence.
+Our model is 88.4% confident that Motley is pronounced as MAHT-lee, which has 2 syllables.
+The next most likely pronunciation is MAWT-lee, at 11.6% confidence, with 2 syllables.

 2